project-anuvaad/anuvaad/anuvaad-etl/anuvaad-extractor/document-processor/ocr/tesseract_ulca_v2/README.md

 # Anuvaad OCR

-Open source OCR models for Indic Languages, developed and used as part of project Anuvaad.
+Open source OCR models for Indic Languages (Printed), developed and used as part of project Anuvaad.
 Repo contains tesseract service with REST interface, which is ULCA compliant:

 input : image url